tari-project/tari/RFC/src/RFC-0172_PeerToPeerMessagingProtocol.md

 It has a few important functions:

 - Manage the underlying network connections; with automatic reconnection if necessary.
-- Listen for messages from its [InboundConnection] and pass the messages onto the given handler socket.
+- Forward incoming messages onto the given handler socket.
-- Send messages to the peer using the [OutboundConnection].
+- Send outgoing messages.

 Unlike [InboundConnection] and [OutboundConnection] which are essentially stateless, `PeerConnection` maintains a particular `ConnectionState`.